reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 The `totalAssets` take the accrued interests and past losses into account.

+### Price Calculation

+Like any other collateral, the price is `{target/ref} * {ref/tok}`.

+And `{target/ref}` is retrieved via a Chainlink oracle:

+- [USDC to USD][chainlink-feed-usdc-to-usd] for the USDC pool
+- and a [mock wETH to ETH oracle][reserve-collateral-chainlink-mock] for the wETH

+Just like the `SelfReferentialCollateral`, the wETH collateral has its `{ref}` pegged 1:1 to the `{target}`.

+To keep the same logic / contract for both pools, the contract still uses the `chainlinkFeed` property and instantiates a mock oracle.
+This mock oracle always returns 1 (10e8 with the decimals) as price.

 ### Conditions of Default

 Defaults of the collateral happen when `refPerTok` decreases below the allowed dropped set for "revenue hiding".